Riccardo-Martelli/Project_Work_Asset_Management/README.md

 # Project_Work_Asset_Management
-Jupyter file of the Project Work on asset management.
+Jupyter file of the project work on asset management.
+The project consists of analyzing asset allocation for five assets using the Markowitz model with constraints, the Capital Asset Pricing Model (CAPM), and the Black-Litterman model.
 ## Dependencies:
               - pandas
               - NumPy